Approximately one in five people experience tinnitus at some point.

 Tinnitus is a problem where someone perceives that they are hearing a ringing or noise in their ears.
 It is frustrating and not uncommon.
 Tinnitus is considered to be a symptom of a larger issue and not an actual condition of its own.

-- Those experiencing tinnitus should not hesitate to talk to their doctor.
+- Those experiencing tinnitus should not hesitate to talk to their healthcare provider.

 - It is important to understand what is causing tinnitus in order to determine which management methods might be the most effective.

-The doctor will ask the patient about the sounds that they are hearing, since certain sounds are often associated with certain issues.
+The audiologist will ask the patient about the sounds that they are hearing, since certain sounds are often associated with certain issues.
 These include:

 - Clicking might indicate muscle contractions